docpad-archive/documentation/community/plugins.html.md

 - [Getting Ruby, SASS and DocPad working on Heroku](https://gist.github.com/4342818)
 - [Respond with JSON when asked to](https://github.com/lzrski/docpad-plugin-json)
 - [Require authentication to view certain documents](http://stackoverflow.com/q/14327676/130638)

+## Uncurated

+You can find a [complete listing of all DocPad Plugins on the NPM Registry using the `docpad-plugin` keyword.](https://npmjs.org/browse/keyword/docpad-plugin) Though note, this listing is not curated by the DocPad Team, so be careful.

 ## Older